 This plan should address how access barriers in the instruction, information or service will be mitigated, and any benefits or opportunities afforded by the information or service will be provided, in a timely manner for eligible individuals who are unable to effectively use or interact with the information or service.

-The primary support team for accommodations is Disability Services, who will make arrangements with other teams if necessary.
+The primary support team for accommodations is Student Accommodations and Testing, who will make arrangements with other teams if necessary.
 At the same time, if the instructor or course designer is making choices that are not accessible to students, they will need to be prepared to be an active part of providing accommodations to students.

 For example, if the course is using publisher software that is not accessible, the instructor needs to be prepared to provide additional instructional time to students who can't use the software -- at least as much additional instructional time as typical students spend using the software to complete assignments and practice skills.
 This commitment to provide the accommodation should be expressed in the EEAAP.